netnet-core/self-custody-wallet/README.md

 ## Quick Start

-1. **Install** Tusk on your platform of choice.
+1. **Install** Ouro on your platform of choice.
 2. **Create a wallet** or import an existing one using a seed phrase or hardware device.
 3. **Back up your seed phrase** — write it down and store it offline.
-Tusk cannot recover it for you.
+Ouro cannot recover it for you.
 4. **Fund your wallet** by sending crypto to your address or bridging from another chain.
 5. **Start trading** — connect to any dApp or use the built-in swap interface.